gbitten/kernel-notes/ubuntu-base-with-qemu/index.md

 comments: true
 ---

 This procedure shows how to create a QEMU<sup>[1]</sup> virtual machine with Ubuntu Base<sup>[2]</sup> as its root filesystem.
 There is a great post about Ubuntu Base installation in Ask Ubuntu<sup>[3]</sup>.
 I am following the same path, but here I am installing on a QEMU virtual machine.
 It worth mentioning that this procedure will work only if the host and the virtual machine have the same architecture.
+Besides that, the procedure was tested on x86.
+I don't know if it will work on other architectures.

 ## About Ubuntu Base